Banner

 Types of Signals in Entrepreneurship

-The typical study identifies a set of signals sent by a firm around the time of an Initial Public Offering (IPO).
-These can be positive or negative (see review by Connelly et al., 2011).
+The typical empirical study within this academic domain focuses heavily on identifying a specific set of strategic signals sent by a firm, particularly around critical funding milestones such as an Initial Public Offering (IPO).
+These observable actions serve to reduce investor uncertainty and can be broadly categorized as either positive or negative indicators of future performance (as comprehensively detailed in the highly cited review by Connelly et al., 2011).

 Assumptions and Challenges